milonmaze/privacy-terms-observatory/www.intuit.com/privacy/protect-your-privacy.md

 Your data rights

-You can request to download a copy of all your data.
+You can request to download a copy of your personal data.
 We’ll send you a link to download your data with an explanatory guide.
-You can also request us to delete data from Intuit offerings.
+You can also request us to delete your personal data.

 Manage your data